In this Kitchen Nightmares episode, Gordon Ramsay visits Anna Vincenzo's in Boca Raton, Florida.

 Gordon arrives and is impressed with the decor of the restaurant.

-Gordon meets waitress Ashton and orders for one of everything on the kitchen’s menu even before seeing it.
+Gordon meets waitress Ashton and orders for one of everything on the menu.

 From the huge menu, he orders the salmon divino salad, snapper Anna and a pizza.

-He tells Ashton to report back to CeCe that she should voice out her complaints herself when she is done in the kitchen.
+He tells Ashton to report back to CeCe that she should voice out her complaints herself.

 CeCe and her dad were both furious at Gordon’s comments in response.

-The Favorito Del Nonna is soggy in the middle and crispy on the outside and generally bland.
+The Favorito Del Nonna is bland, soggy in the middle and crispy on the outside.

 CeCe reacts badly to Gordon's criticism of her food.